Uncategorized9 min read

 • Removal of all furniture, equipment, supplies, and personal property

-• Secure destruction of sensitive data and IT equipment
+• Secure destruction of sensitive data and IT equipment to meet security compliance

 • Proper disposal of hazardous materials (fluorescent tubes, batteries, chemicals)